 The 10% agency commission payable to agents abroad shall not be deductible from the surcharge.

 Other than Indian, Bangladeshis, and Maldivian nationals, all visitors to Bhutan require a visa; all visas are issued from Thimphu; visas are only issued to tourists booked with a locally licensed tour operator, directly or through a foreign travel agent.
 Applications for tourist visas are submitted by the tour operator.
 Visa clearance from Thimphu must be obtained before coming to Bhutan.
 Visa clearance takes at least 10 days to process.
 Air tickets to Bhutan cannot be purchased without visa clearance.
 At your point of entry, the visa will be stamped in your passport on payment of US$20, two passport photos will also be required.
-Visas are issued for a 15day period; extensions can be obtained in Thimphu at a cost of Nu.510.
+Visas are issued for a 15-day period; extensions can be obtained in Thimphu for Nu.510.

 There is no charge for delays in arrival and departure because of weather conditions disrupting flights or roadblocks.
 The tourist must however bear the cost of food, accommodation, transportation, and other services required.